Sams200/SubOptimal/README.md

 ## Architecture Notes

-- Audio is extracted from video using FFmpeg (piped directly)
+- Audio is extracted from video using FFmpeg
 - Models are downloaded automatically on first run
 - CUDA acceleration is enabled by default for GPU inference
 - Static linking ensures portability across systems
+- Translation uses Helsinki-NLB models when available